Description

 The total funding available is €2000, which is provided by ISBS to fund up to two student awards.
 Each award may be up to €1000 and is available to fund research for up to one year in duration.

-Applications in one or more of the following areas are encouraged:
+Applications in one or more of the following research areas are encouraged:

 - Sports engineering